charmplusplus/charm/src/libs/ck-libs/armci/ARMCI_README.txt

 Build charm target ARMCI (instead of charm or AMPI)
 > cd charm
-> ./build ARMCI net-linux -O3
+> ./build ARMCI netlrts-linux -O3
 Compiling the code with:
 > charm/bin/charmc -c lu.c $(OPTS)
 Linking the program with: